I Still Know What You Did Last Summer (1997) review – So bad it’s good?

 We do see the return of Ray (Freddie Prinze Jr.) but in something of a side role.
 Julie is now accompanied by best friend and roommate Karla (Brandy Norwood), Karla’s love interest Tyrell (Mekhi Phifer), and their awkward friend Will (Matthew Settle).
 Despite the obvious pivot away from characters that didn’t make it out of the first movie.
 ISKWYDLS retains some serious star power with Brandy and Phifer.

-It’s more of the same, basically, and that is usually a good formula when it comes to slasher movies.
-I Still Know What You Did Last Summer avoids the preamble as the backstory is already well established.
 It thins out the plot and takes the cast away to a sunny holiday location.
 Only, it’s not sunny at all.
 The resort is right at the beginning of monsoon season so the initially bright backdrop suddenly turns very gloomy and rain soaked.

 Needless to say, this movie feels distinctly different from its predecessor.
 The tropical location offers some unique scenery and the small town vibe of the original is almost completely gone.
-Weirdly enough, however, there’s much more of an intimate feeling here that seems kind of atypical for a slasher.
+Weirdly enough however, there’s much more of an intimate feeling here that seems kind of atypical for a slasher.

 Since it is rainy season, the resort is pretty much abandoned.
 That means that our main-cast are all alone aside from a few staff members and an uncredited Jack Black playing an obnoxious, dread-lock wearing stoner.

-This means there’s far less people to become victims and far less faces for Julie to be suspicious of.
+Consequently, there’s far less people to become victims and far less faces for Julie to be suspicious of.
 Naturally, it isn’t long before the hook wielding killer shows up.
 The prevailing mystery here, however, is who the hell is responsible?
-After all, Julie and Ray wiped the original maniac out the year before.
-Ray, who didn’t actually accompany Julie on the trip, soon sets about catching up with her as he quickly learns that something is seriously wrong.

 The most noticeable thing of all might be the increased level of thigh staring of its insanely gorgeous lead Jennifer Love Hewitt.
 Whereas the first movie was a bit cheeky with down blouse shots and the occasional bit of cleavage.
 This movie is legitimately lecherous.

 Hewitt’s outfits range from minimal boob coverage to almost completely out and her level of jiggle ranges from “quite a lot” to “that must be quite painful”.
-It’s fairly gratuitous to be honest though it had my fiancee in fits of giggles.
+It’s fairly gratuitous to be honest though it had my fiancée in fits of giggles.
 I imagine modern attitudes to this will be either shocked or amused at how on the nose it is.

 Everything else here is cliche, slasher trope city.
-There’s nothing original at all, here.
+There’s nothing original at all.
 The plot is completely ridiculous, too.
 I can’t elaborate for fear of spoiling a near 30 year old film.
 But the lengths the killer goes to are absolutely ridiculous.
 It completely defies any kind of logic and speaks to the silliness of slasher movies, as a whole.

 I have no clue why, despite how obviously bad it is.
 I still enjoyed I Still Know What You Did Last Summer quite a lot more than the original.
 It’s baffling!
 I can’t even really put it into words but I will give it a go.
 It’s a little bit tighter than the original thanks to the plot being so damn thin.
 It doesn’t try to explore multiple different alleyways and angles, it just gets to the killing.
-The small cast feels a bit more suited to some slasher tension and I enjoyed the silliness of it all, for some reason.
+The small cast feels more suited to slasher tension and I enjoyed the silliness of it all, for some reason.
 The lighter moments actually made me chuckle.

 I think it’s supported by some better performances, as well.
 Hewitt feels a lot more natural in this movie.
 She’s really at ease with the character, good with the physical stuff, and really natural throughout.
 Mehki Phifer is decent, Prinze Jr. is fine, Jack Black is over the top fun, and even side characters like Jennifer Esposito and Bill Cobbs bring a little something.
 It feels like this sequel doesn’t take itself anywhere near as seriously as the original.